Which Master's Program is Right for You?

 The program offer a diverse spectrum of study in areas such as health services research and policy, health and public policy, health economics and policy, bioethics and health policy, health leadership and management, and social policy.
 Graduates of the Department of Health Policy and Management go on to champion public health in a variety of roles and sectors including academia, federal and state government agencies, and in the private and nonprofit sectors.

-The application deadline for all of these Masters' programs is Sunday, January 15, 2017.
+The application deadline for all of these master's programs is Monday, January 15, 2018.
 For a full list of all programs, please visit the Degree Programs page.